What Happens If One Solar Panel is Shaded?

 How to Avoid Shading on Solar Panels?

 Solar panels are a great way to save money on your energy bill and help the environment.
 You can hide your solar panels.
-However, if they are not installed correctly, they can cause shading problems.
+If they are not installed correctly, they can cause shading problems.
 Here are some tips to avoid shading on solar panels:

 1. Make sure the panels are installed in a sunny location.
 If possible, install them on the south-facing side of your home.